-Wilbraham & Monson Academy has three dormitory for its boarding students.
+Wilbraham & Monson Academy has four dormitories for its boarding students.

-- Three floors of iconic Rich Hall house all male, boarding students.
+- Three floors of iconic Rich Hall house male, boarding students.

-- All female boarders live in Wallace Blake.
+- Female boarders live in Smith Hall and Wallace Blake.

 Dorm parents and prefects (student leaders) also live in each dormitory.
 Click here for a checklist of Boarding Students' needs.